Mohammed-Salameh/Microsoft/README.md

 *Regularly apply updates and patches to your Exchange servers to protect against vulnerabilities and ensure compliance with support policies.*

-*If operating in a hybrid environment, use the Hybrid Configuration Wizard (HCW) to correctly configure the integration between on-premises Exchange and Exchange Online.*
+*Use the Hybrid Configuration Wizard (HCW) to correctly configure the integration between on-premises Exchange and Exchange Online.*